AdoniaMbarebaki/Collision-avoidance-system-in-carla-v-0.9.5/README.md

 # Project Title

-Implementation of a Machine learning based forward collision avoidance system for vehicles using Reinforcement Learning
+Design of a Machine learning based forward collision avoidance algorithm for vehicles using Reinforcement Learning

 ## Getting Started
 This is a reinforcement learning project based on Carla simulator version 0.9.5.
 These python scripts are built on Carla simulator python API, therefore must be run from within the folder.